bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/schnorr-musig-frost-and-more.md

 I mean, it's a totally fine scheme.
 It's just three rounds.
-And like, nowadays we believe like `MuSig` Two is basically in practice better in every aspect.
+And like, nowadays we believe like `MuSig2` is basically in practice better in every aspect.
 So there's not really reason to use `MuSig1` in practice, but it's totally fine.
 It's just a little bit annoying because it has this really three-round property.
 And when I say three rounds, it's really like communication rounds, right?